-If you have concerns about your classes, Kenyon's Office of Academic Advising is the place to go for questions relating to academics or special learning needs.
-They are the folks who support you in your academic pursuits, work with administrators and faculty on issues that might come up, and have all the information on scholarships, fellowships, and post-graduate awards.
+If you have concerns about academic policies, resources, and success, Kenyon's Office of Academic Advising is the place to go.
+They are the folks who will support you in your academic pursuits, and work with administrators and faculty on issues of concern.

 Hoi Ning Ngai, the Dean for Academic Advising and Support, and the staff of the Office of Academic Advising, are dedicated to supporting students across class years.
 They work with you to help ensure that you make the most of your time at Kenyon and succeed on whatever path(s) you choose to take.